tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/config-TLS-vncDocument1.rst

 .. note::

-   Simple Authentication and Security Layer (SASL) authentication is not supported in the Contrail environment.
+   Simple Authentication and Security Layer (SASL) authentication is not supported in the TF environment.

-Configuring XMPP Client and Server in Contrail
+Configuring XMPP client and server in Tungsten Fabric
 ----------------------------------------------

-In the Contrail environment, XMPP based communications are used in client and server exchanges, between the compute node (as the XMPP client), and:
+In the TF environment, XMPP based communications are used in client and server exchanges, between the compute node (as the XMPP client), and: